cyj5230/magic-scissor/README.md

     int width, height;
     }

 vecRed/vecGreen/vecBlue is a QVector object, with all the elements being integers.
-To get the pixel with coordinator (x, y), use vecX[x*width + y].
+To get the pixel with coordinator (x, y), use vecX[y*width + x].